robotman2412/pax-graphics/docs/README.md

 In PAX, you can opt to draw shapes in different ways:
 - [Simple](drawing.md#simple-drawing) (ignoring [transforms](#api-reference-matrix-transformation) and with a color)
 - [Normal](drawing.md#normal-drawing) (with a color or with an image)
+- [Outline](drawing.md#outlined-drawing) (the outline of a shape)
 - [Shaded](drawing.md#shaded-drawing) (with a shader for some specific look, for advanced users)

 What variant is best for you?
+- You want to draw a line of some form around something?
+    - Outline.
 - You want to draw a simple menu with just some text and basic shapes?
     - Simple (you probably won't need to use transformations, but you could).
 - You want to add something more complex than a single color?